breathoscope/breathoscope/CONTRIBUTING.md

 `Merge` moves master to your head.
 Again do this with the gui with a squash and merge (there's a singular button for both of these! real neato).

+Oh and delete your origin branches once you've merged and are done with them.